pragmaticcoders/nodejs-interview/README.md

 Simple backend API for skills list application.

-Project can contain a few "not the best" solutions to be pointed by the candidate during interview.
+Project can contain a few "not the best" solutions that can be pointed out by the candidate during interview.

 ## prerequisites